 Stressful life events that happen during or after recovery: These can include family conflict, relationship changes, and grief.

-Incomplete recovery from the last episode of depression: If the person does not receive full treatment for the main symptoms, depression is more likely to return.
+Incomplete recovery from the last episode of depression: If the person does not receive full treatment for the main symptoms, depression is

 Stopping treatment early: Depression is not always a quick fix — sticking with treatment for 6 or more months after feeling better can reduce the risk of future depression.